 Hausa, an Afro-African language, is taught in Nigeria and Niger alongside their respective official languages.
 About 80 million Africans speak Hausa and in France, in Issoudun, there is a radio station broadcasting in Hausa.
 Hausa is playing a growing role in West African regions, especially in trade and business, and the language is also taught at international universities.

 5th place: Yoruba and Oromo

 30 million people in Africa speak Yoruba.
 It is spoken in everyday life especially in Nigeria, Togo and Benin, but also in Ghana, the Ivory Coast, Sierra Leone, and Liberia.
 Just as many people in Africa speak Oromo.
 Oromo is especially widespread in Kenya, Ethiopia, Egypt, and Somalia.
-The Oromo are the largest ethnic group and account for about 35 per cent of the continent's total population.

 Frequently asked questions and answers about African languages